Director Cheatle Resigns And State Police Testimony

 Myron.

-Uh my bad, my bad.
+Hello my bad.

 I'm just doing a little technical thing right now.

-Just give me t 30 seconds.
+Just give me 30 seconds.

 Yeah, yeah, no worries.

-So coming back to go ahead, Confluence.
+So coming back, go ahead, Confluence.

-I'm just taking a question at the presupposition that it was only one person acting, and that these are standard operating procedures.
+I'm just taking a question at the presupposition that it was only one person acting and that these are standard operating procedures.

-What do you mean one person acting?
+And what do you mean one person acting?

 No one said that.